Tethik/flask-session-captcha/README.md

 * [flask-session](https://pypi.python.org/pypi/Flask-Session/) with packages depending on which SESSION_TYPE you use.
 E.g. sqlalchemy requires flask-sqlalchemy.
 * [captcha](https://pypi.python.org/pypi/captcha/)

+## Changelog

+* **1.4.0** - Migrated from `flask-sessionstore` to `flask-session`.
+Added functionality for alphabetic and punctuation characters to be included in the captcha (thanks @alisharify7).
+Support moved to python 3.8, 3.9, 3.10, 3.11.

 ## Usage
 ```python
 import uuid